DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )

-To better visualize the relationship between a service and a handler the following program is used to demonstrate their purpose.
+To better visualize the relationship between a service and a handler the the following program is used to demonstrate their purpose.

 #figure(
 sourcecode()[```rust